lllyasviel/Fooocus/troubleshoot.md

 ### I tried flags like --lowvram or --gpu-only or --bf16 or so on, and things are not getting any better?

 Please remove these flags if you are mislead by some wrong tutorials.
 In most cases these flags are making things worse and introducing more problems.

+### Fooocus suddenly becomes very slow and I have not changed anything

+Are you accidentally running two Fooocus at the same time?